brandevwork/angular-pwa-arcgis-multimaps/README.md

 ## :cool: Features

-* tba
+* Tailwind purges unused CSS to make a very small styles build bundle

 ## :clipboard: Status & To-Do List

-* Status: Basic PWA with SSR (needs testing) and Tailwind CSS
+* Status: Basic PWA with SSR and Tailwind CSS with 100% perfect Lighthouse score
-* To-Do: Add content, create web address and add to robots.txt and sitemap.xml
+* To-Do: Create as a separate template repo then add map content, create web address and add to robots.txt and sitemap.xml

 ## :clap: Inspiration